At the Edges of the West

 The mammoth Winter surf

-at the Mavericks at Monterey
+at the Mavericks near Monterey

 or at Shore Acres near Coos Bay,